-- Is inconsistent with the objectives of the Council's Housing Strategy. - Potential to lose a willing development partner. - Costs to revisit the project could rise, including external advisor fees, planning, intellectual property, building costs, etc. - First home buyers and working families have limited housing options. - Employers continue to struggle to attract skilled workers. - Once the land is sold, options for Ceouncil to help ease the housing crisis are severely limited. - Timing of any section sales would likely be slower.
-If land is sold in blocks, we could make less money. - Potential risk comes with any land development such as this and includes weather, unforeseen cost escalation, planning and regulatory risks and uncertainty around timing of sales and completion.
+- ✓ Could sell land blocks, without further investment in EUL. - ✓ A future higher section sale price might be achieved. - × Is inconsistent with the objectives of the Housing Strategy. - × Potential to lose a willing development partner. - × Costs to revisit the project could rise, including external advisor fees, planning, intellectual property, building costs, etc. First home buyers and working families have limited housing options

+- Employers continue to struggle to attract skilled workers - Once the land is sold, options for council to help ease the - housing crisis are severely limited.
+Timing of any section sales would likely be slower.
+If land is - sold in blocks, we could make less money.